Religious Studies (REL)

 This course looks at the world's earliest known law: the law of ancient Sumer, Babylon, Egypt, and other ancient Near Eastern societies.
 The course goes on to examine the relationship between these legal systems and the legal texts of ancient Israel and Judah found in the Hebrew Bible, as well as other issues related to the study of biblical law.
 Finally, the course considers the legacy of ancient Near Eastern law and its impact on the development of modern legal institutions and systems.

-Attributes: Ancient Studies Course, Religious Difference Course, Undergraduate
+Attributes: Ancient Studies Course, Classical Studies Course, GEP: Religious Difference, Undergraduate

 REL 322 Myth and History in the Bible (3 credits)